matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 # MSC3925: m.replace aggregation with full event

-The Matrix DAG has immutable PDUs forming an auth chain.
-The client representation of this PDUs are simply called events.
 While these events also have been immutable until v1.3, since v1.4 they aren't.
 When a client sends a `m.replace` relation, [the server should replace the content of the original event](https://spec.matrix.org/v1.4/client-server-api/#server-side-replacement-of-content).